Iraqi Republican Guard

 Iraqi President Saddam Hussein talks with Republican Guard officers in Baghdad on 1 March 2003, 20 days before the invasion.
 Iraqi News Agency/AP.

-The Iraqi Republican Guard (حرس العراق الجمهوري) was a branch of the Iraqi military from 1969 to 2003, which existed primarily during the presidency of Saddam Hussein.
-Initially a praetorian guard unit tasked with the sole purpose to protect the president of Iraq, it grew exponentially during the Iran-Iraq War, transforming into an elite force of the Iraqi Armed Forces.
+The Iraqi Republican Guard (IRG; حرس العراق الجمهوري) was a branch of the Iraqi military from 1969 to 2003, which existed primarily during the presidency of Saddam Hussein.
+Initially a Praetorian Guard unit tasked with the sole purpose to protect the president of Iraq, it grew exponentially during the Iran-Iraq War, transforming into an elite force of the Iraqi Armed Forces.
 It later became known as the Republican Guard Corps, and then the Republican Guard Forces Command (RGFC) with its expansion into two corps.
 The Republican Guard was disbanded in 2003 after the invasion of Iraq by a U.S.-led international coalition.

 The Republican Guard were the elite troops of the Iraqi army directly reporting to Hussein, unlike the paramilitary force Fedayeen Saddam, and the regular Iraqi Army.
 They were better trained, disciplined, equipped, and had higher salaries than ordinary Iraqi soldiers, receiving bonuses, new cars, and subsidized housing.

 Formation

-Formed in 1969, it was originally created to be a presidential guard.
+The guard was formed in 1969, and was originally created to be a presidential guard.
 Its primary objective was to maintain the stability of the regime and provide protection against internal and external enemies.
 During the Iran–Iraq War, it was expanded into a large military force.
-It was officially dissolved in 2003, as per CPA Order 2 in the wake of the invasion of Iraq by a U.S.-led international coalition.
+Following the invasion of Iraq by a U.S.-led international coalition, the Coalition Provisional Authority took control of the Iraqi government in 2003.
+The same year, an order was passed by the CPA which dissolved the republican guard.

 The force's last commander was Qusay Hussein, the younger son of Saddam Hussein.
 Saddam Hussein was so confident about the capability of the guard that he had said: "In history when they write about Napoleon's Guard, they will arrange them next to the Republican Guard of Iraq."

 Because of their elite status Republican Guards received better equipment and uniforms than their regular Army counterparts, and could often be identified by distinctive markings or items of head dress.
 Members of the regular Republican Guards conventionally wore a scarlet-colored triangle insignia on both shoulders of their uniforms (sometimes backed with white material to form a white border around the edge of the triangle); they also wore black berets as did some Army personnel, but as a distinctive marking a scarlet ribbon was often sewn to the right of the National cap badge to distinguish bravery in combat and/or loyalty to the Hussein regime.
 The Special Republican Guards wore a maroon beret with the national eagle device, and a special variation of the triangle shoulder insignia in maroon with green Arabic lettering.
 The bright red qardoon (shoulder cord) distinguished Republican Guards as well.
 A similar cord with green and red bands was also worn by the Special Republican Guards.